Sevody/re-period-selector/README.md

 # re-period-selector

-a react compoent for period select
+a react compoent for period

 ## Usage
 ```javascript